shreyas-shivapuji/ml-pairs-trading/README.md

 2.  **Dynamic Hedge Ratios**: Utilizes a Kalman Filter to continuously adjust the hedge ratio between the two assets in a pair, adapting to changing market conditions.
 3.  **Machine Learning for Trade Filtering**: A Random Forest classifier is trained on historical trade data to predict the profitability of new trading signals.
 Only signals with a high probability of success are executed.

-This multi-layered approach aims to create a robust trading strategy that can adapt to dynamic market environments and improve its performance by learning from past trades.

 -----

 ## 📂 Folder Structure